Bright Health Transparency of Coverage.

 - There is a reason to believe the medication that is normally covered would cause a harmful reaction; or

-- The medication prescribed by Your qualified health care provider is more effective for You than
+- The medication prescribed by Your qualified health care provider is more effective for You than the medication that is normally covered.

 For standard exception requests, We must make a determination and notify You and the prescribing physician no later than 72 hours following Our receipt of the request for exception.
 If We grant a standard exception request, We must provide coverage of the non-formulary drug for the duration of the prescription, including refills.